CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 4. Configure your SSH key in VS Code.
 5. Once everything is set up, type make run.
 This will allow you to access the hosted port on your local machine.

-If you are not using the VS Code desktop and instead just your web browser, to open and test Collabora Online:
-1. Make sure your web browser is not blocking any tabs from opening;
-2. Check that you have the VCN tab opened (if not, open it up from the left side Remote explorer > 6080)
-3. In the terminal where make is running: scroll and copy the the URL ending with: hello-world.odt
-4. In a new terminal execute the following: firefox  [paste copied URL here]
 </section>

 ---